 “Employers should always bear in mind the fundamental data protection principles…irrespective of the technology used, [and] the contents of electronic communications made from business premises enjoy the same fundamental rights protections as analogue communications…”

 The ‘contents of electronic communication’ applies to the conversations that take place in collaboration tools.
 Therefore, employees have the right to, as with all other records: request their own data, understand how it is being used, and act on their ‘right to be forgotten.'

 In addition to these employee rights, the Article 29 Working Party also recommends not to ‘retain [personal data] any longer than necessary.'

 Mitigate Risk by Being Proactive with Record Retention Policies

 A clearly laid out Record Retention Policy (RRP), where paper and electronic personnel records and confidential employee data maintained by the company is destroyed when retention dates pass, helps defend against employment-related litigation.

 Establish a clear policy on record retention and destruction including schedule, file location, methods of destruction and a records administrator.
 Consult your organization’s legal resources to define the retention dates for various data types.

-A data management tool, like Aware by Wiretap, can help your organization implement its new record retention policy.
+A data management tool, like Aware, can help your organization implement its new record retention policy.
 Based on policies you select, the tool will destroy collaboration platform data when programmed retention date passes.
 By doing so, you can maintain compliance while protecting vulnerable employee data from exposure or a potential breach.

 Securely Say “Yes” to Collaboration